horuslabsio/tba-iframe/README.md

-# Getting Started
+# Tokenbound IFrame

-## Token Bound Iframe

-this url allows you embed nft art and its token bound account on an iframe just by passing your token id and contract address
+This url enables developers embed nft art and its token bound account on an iframe just by passing in a token id and contract address.

 ## How Does It Work?